-Set against the beautiful Rhodope mountains, Devin has several mineral water springs with temperatures around 44 °c and higher.
-Devin is where the upper echelon of Sofia come to take the waters in luxury spa resorts.
+Set against the beautiful Rhodope Mountains, Devin has several mineral water springs with temperatures around 44 °c and higher.
+Devin is where the upper echelon of Sofia comes to take the waters in luxury spa resorts.

-Devin is not just known for its spa qualities, it is also a base for some of Bulgaria’s best hiking and exploring.
-Just on the outskirts of town, next to the thermal pools, is the Devin Eco Walk, a beautiful 7 km trail running along the river past waterfalls and through gorges.
+Devin is not just known for its spa qualities; it is also a base for some of Bulgaria’s best hiking and exploring.
+On the outskirts of town, next to the thermal pools, is the Devin Eco Walk, a beautiful 7 km trail running along the river past waterfalls and through gorges.